 Managing Depression Among Residents

-This is a measure of the percent of long-term care patients who are exhibiting symptoms of depression.
-Many believe that this is a reliable measure of quality of care.
+This is a measure of the percent of long-term patients who are exhibiting depressive symptoms.
+Many in the industry believe this is a reliable measure of resident quality of care.

 Appropriate Vaccine Usage

-This is the percentage of residents who were administered the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percent of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy